mohdanas1008/Pizzeria/README.md

 2. **Create Your Own Pizza:** Allows users to build their custom pizza by selecting different toppings.
 Once the pizza is created, users can proceed to the checkout.
 3. **Checkout Page:** Displays the order summary, including the pizza base, selected toppings, and the total price.
 Users can finalize their purchase from this page.

+   **Note:** Stay tuned for upcoming improvements and new features coming soon!

 ## Features

 - **Customizable Pizzas:** Users can create their own pizza by selecting from a variety of toppings.